darsankrishna/whitelist.dapp/README.md

 # Whitelist Merkle DApp

-A decentralized application (DApp) that allows users to verify if they are whitelisted for an exclusive NFT drop using **Merkle Tree proofs**.
+A decentralized application (DApp) that allows users to verify if they are whitelisted for an event using **Merkle Tree proofs**.
 This approach is gas-efficient because it doesn't store every single address on the blockchain—only a single "root" hash.

 ---